Gay Times

 Gay Times (stylized in all caps), also known as Gay Times Magazine and as GT, is a UK-based LGBTQ+ magazine established in 1984.
-Originally a magazine for gay and bisexual men, the company began including content for the LGBTQ+ community across a number of outlets, including a monthly digital magazine, a website updated daily with news and culture content, and a number of social-media platforms.
+Originally a magazine for gay and bisexual men, the company began including content for LGBTQ+ communities across a number of outlets, including a monthly digital magazine, a website updated daily with news and culture content, and a number of social-media platforms.

 Publication, content, and impact

 Gay Times is published digitally each month in the United Kingdom and distributed globally, and includes interviews, fashion, news, features, music, film, style and travel.
 Gay Times also features an online site as well as social promotion channels under the brand name.

 The magazine is published by GAY TIMES Ltd. The CEO of GAY TIMES Ltd. is Tag Warner, who was appointed in January 2019.
 The magazine ceased print publication in September 2021 and releases a digital issue each month via the Gay Times app, Apple News+, Readly and other digital publication providers.
 The current editorial director of Gay Times is Megan Wallace, who was appointed in August 2023.
 Former editorial director, Lewis Corner, was appointed Senior Vice President, Global Content in the same month.

 Amplify by Gay Times is a monthly digital cover story which focuses on emerging talent and community conversations.
 It was created in January 2019.

 In September 2021, Gay Times became the first LGBTQ+ publication to pass a million followers on Instagram.

 ELEVATE by Gay Times and Apple Music is a collaboration between the companies with the aim to support and platform emerging LGBTQ+ music talent.
 Previous ELEVATE artists include Arlo Parks, Rina Sawayama, Victoria Monét and Hope Tala.

 In 2024, Gay Times announced an official partnership with Uncloseted Media, a U.S. LGBTQ media company, to bring "rigorous, queer-focussed journalism to [their] readers."